abehnan/ezGPT/README.md

 ```
 [anon:~/work/ezGPT]$ gpt what is the average lifespan of a chimpanzee
 ----------------------------------------------------
-                  ezGPT started.
+                   ezGPT started
 ----------------------------------------------------
 ----------------------------------------------------
                          AI
 ----------------------------------------------------

-The average lifespan of a chimpanzee is around 40-50 years in the wild and up to 60 years in captivity.
+The average lifespan of a chimpanzee in the wild is around 40 to 45 years.
+However, in captivity, they can live up to 60 years or more.
 ```

 ### Multi-line Inputs